-Term Definition Follower A rigid section, typically of steel used to temporally extend a pile to facilitate driving to, or below, ground level.
-Geotechnical Engineer A Registered Professional Engineer Queensland (RPEQ) engineer or an experienced engineer working under the direct control of an RPEQ engineer who is registered as a Geotechnical Engineer by the Board of Professional Engineers Queensland (BOPEQ).
-An experienced engineer with extensive geotechnical experience and registered as a Civil Engineer by the BOPEQ is deemed to be equivalent.
-HSDT High Strain Dynamic Testing - commonly known by the proprietary term PDA TM testing.
+Term Definition flying leaders A support structure or frame for the pile hammer which, rather than being attached to both the ground and a crane or similar piece of equipment (ordinary leader) is supported by the pile and/or a system of guy cables or only by a crane. follower A rigid section, typically of steel used to temporally extend a pile to facilitate driving to, or below, ground level.
+Geotechnical Engineer A Registered Professional Engineer Queensland (RPEQ) or an experienced engineer working under the direct control of an RPEQ engineer who is registered as a Geotechnical Engineer by the Board of Professional Engineers Queensland (BPEQ).
+An experienced engineer with extensive geotechnical experience and registered as a Civil Engineer by the BPEQ is deemed to be equivalent.
+HSDT High Strain Dynamic Testing - commonly known by the proprietary term PDATM testing.
 High Strain Dynamic Testing A device consisting of sensors attached to the pile, associated electronics and software used to monitor and dynamically analyse the pile during most (if not all) of the driving process.
-See MRTS68 Dynamic Testing of Piles .
-Job hammer The hammer actually used on the job.
+See MRTS68 Dynamic Testing of Piles . job hammer The hammer actually used on the job.
 It may be either a Conforming hammer or an Alternative hammer.
-Note the job hammer may change during the project but only with the approval of the Administrator.
-Minimum penetration The minimum level to which the pile must be driven to meet the design scour and or fixity requirements.
-Minimum penetration is listed in Clause 4 of Annexure MRTS65.1, and may also be shown on the relevant drawings.
-The minimum penetration length is determined from the "Minimum penetration level" and the level from which pile driving is undertaken.
-Nominal refusal A set of typically 2.5 mm per blow with the hammer working at the energy nominated in Annexure MRTS65.1.
-This set is so low that the pile is deemed to have refused.
-Pad The temporary surface(s) or embankment(s), usually purpose built, constructed to support the pile driving equipment, cranes and ancillary equipment during pile driving.
+Note the job hammer may change during the project but only with the approval of the Administrator. minimum penetration The minimum level to which the pile must be driven to meet the design scour and or fixity requirements.
+Minimum penetration is listed in Clause 4 of Annexure MRTS65.1 and may also be shown on the relevant drawings.
+The minimum penetration length is determined from the 'Minimum penetration level' and the level from which pile driving is undertaken. nominal refusal A set of typically 2.5 mm per blow typically measured as an average over 10 consecutive blows with the hammer working at the energy nominated in Annexure MRTS65.1.
+This set is so low that the pile is deemed to have refused. pad The temporary surface(s) or embankment(s), usually purpose built, constructed to support the pile driving equipment, cranes and ancillary equipment during pile driving.
 They may be constructed from fill type materials with or without special panels to further distribute the loads imposed by the equipment.
-The pad must be certified as being adequate and capable of resisting all the applied loads. РМ Piling Monitor: a device used to monitor the set, temporary compression, energy input and a range of other parameters during all or part of the driving process.
-Pile A prestressed concrete pile or a pile segment (top, middle or bottom) in the case of a spliced pile.
-Rake For non-vertical piles, the deviation of the pile from the vertical.
-Rake may be in the plane of the line of the pier or abutment piles or at some specified orientation from the plane of the pier or abutment line of piles.
-Set Permanent displacement of a pile after a full blow of the hammer.
-Typically measured as the average of 10 consecutive blows.
-Test pile Any pile designated as a test pile in the contract documents as a test pile, and the first pile to be driven in any pier or abutment and / or any pile on which a HSDT has been undertaken.
+The pad must be certified as being adequate and capable of resisting all the applied loads. РМ Piling Monitor: a device used to monitor the set, temporary compression, energy input and a range of other parameters during all or part of the driving process. pile A prestressed concrete pile or a pile segment (top, middle or bottom) in the case of a spliced pile. rake For non-vertical piles, the deviation of the pile from the vertical.
+Rake may be in the plane of the line of the pier or abutment piles or at some specified orientation from the plane of the pier or abutment line of piles. set Permanent displacement of a pile after a full blow of the hammer.
+Typically measured as the average over 10 consecutive blows. test pile Any pile designated as a test pile in the contract documents as a test pile, and the first pile to be driven in any pier or abutment and/or any pile on which a HSDT has been undertaken.